How Much Profit Should You Make On A Rental Property: The Facts

 When speaking about a property’s cash flow, we mean the rental income minus any expenses.

-Properties that feature a good cash flow will have an annual rental income that is higher than the number of annual expenses.
+Properties with good cash flow will have an annual rental income that is higher than the number of annual expenses.

 For newbies, negative cash flow is when annual expenses are higher than rental income.
 This obviously results in you not making any profit whatsoever.
 Womp.
 Womp.